telerik/blazor-docs/knowledge-base/inputs-disable-copy-paste.md

 This KB article answers the following questions:
 - How can I prevent users from pasting text into a TextBox?
 - What is the method to disable the copy action in a NumericTextBox?
-- Can I use JavaScript Interop to control copy and paste in ComboBox for Blazor?
+- Can I use JavaScript Interop to control copy and paste in the Telerik ComboBox for Blazor?

 ## Solution